-There was no precise diagnosis, and depending on who I spoke to, they would come up with a different name or interpretation, depending on their training.
+There was no precise diagnosis, and depending on whom I spoke to, they would come up with a different name or interpretation, depending on their training.

 Movement in health is always significant.
-We must keep moving, or we seize up; Making it harder for the body to repair itself.
+We must keep moving, or we will seize up; making it harder for the body to repair itself.
 I set myself a minimum standard of movement.
 I was going to walk every day – regardless.

-So each day I would go to the front door and start walking, sometimes I would make it around the block, other days to the end of the street and back, others I could walk for an hour.
+So, each day I would go to the front door and start walking.
+Sometimes I would make it around the block, other days to the end of the street and back, others I could walk for an hour.
 But each day, I achieved my goal.
-I had kept to my minimum standard; To walk every day.
+I kept to my minimum standard; to walk every day.
 It made it a straightforward plan to achieve.

-What we get in life is not the significant moments of change but often, the gradual transition from one state to the next.
+What we get in life are not significant moments of change but often, the gradual transition from one state to the next.
 So, having a minimum standard of what we would like to achieve in any area of our lives supports the forward movement.

-I have kept this minimum standard to walk every day.
-I have developed walks that will take me 20 min’s, others 45 min, and others over an hour.
-Sometimes because of strength or time, I have just walked down the street half a block and came back.
+I have kept this minimum standard of walking every day.
+I have developed walks that will take me 20 mins, others 45 min, and others over an hour.
+Sometimes, because of strength or time, I have just walked down the street half a block and come back.

 I applied this to other areas of life.

-Diet and Healthy eating were essential to my recovery, as they are for a continued long and healthy life.
-The minimum standard I set for myself in that area was to control the food I eat for two meals a day.
+Diet and healthy eating were essential to my recovery, as they are for a continued long and healthy life.
+The minimum standard I set for myself in that area was to control the food I ate for two meals a day.

-Most of the time, its breakfast and dinner; Sometimes, its lunch and dinner or breakfast and lunch – It was an achievable goal.
-Sure, it is best to control 3 of the meal a day, but by setting only two meals a day as my minimum standard, it was always simple for me to eat well.
+Most of the time, it was breakfast and dinner.
+Sometimes, it was lunch and dinner or breakfast and lunch – It was an achievable goal.
+Sure, it is best to control 3 of the meals a day, but by setting only two meals a day as my minimum standard, it was always simple for me to eat well.

-If something untoward happened or I got invited to a party, I didn’t have to get too worried about the overall direction of my health.
+If something untoward happens, or I get invited to a party, I do not have to get too worried about the overall direction of my health.

 One of my other food standards is I do not buy biscuits and sweets to keep in the cupboard.
 I know I have limited resistance to that type of food.
-So, by not having it at home, I’m still maintaining an upward direction of my health.
-If a nice treat is offered when I’m out, I never fear for overindulging.
+So, by not having it at home, I’m still maintaining an upward direction in my health.
+If a nice treat is offered when I’m out, I never fear of overindulging.